Alexander Lukashenko: China

 Under Lukashenko, China and Belarus have maintained close ties, with him advocating an approach of "understanding China, learning from China, and approaching China."
 In 2012, the chairman of the Standing Committee of the National People's Congress Wu Bangguo noted that Belarus has been rapidly developing under Lukashenko.
-On 1 March 2023, Lukashenko met Chinese president Xi Jinping in Beijing, which produced a range of cooperation documents on industry, trade, agricultural, and other matters.
+On 1 March 2023, Lukashenko met Chinese leader Xi Jinping in Beijing, which produced a range of cooperation documents on industry, trade, agricultural, and other matters.

 Middle East

 Following the 2014 Syrian presidential election, President Lukashenko congratulated President Bashar al-Assad.
 His cable "expressed keenness to strengthen and develop bilateral relations between Belarus and Syria in all fields for the benefit of the two peoples."

 Belarus condemned the NATO-led military intervention in Libya, and the foreign ministry stated that "the missile strikes and bombings on the territory of Libya go beyond Resolution 1973 of the UN Security Council and are in breach of its principal goal, ensuring safety of the civilian population.
 The Republic of Belarus calls on the states involved with the military operation to cease, with immediate effect, the military operations which lead to human casualties.
 The settlement of the conflict is an internal affair of Libya and should be carried out by the Libyan people alone without military intervention from outside."
-They did not recognize the National Transitional Council.
+They did not recognise the National Transitional Council.

 Upon hearing the news regarding the death of Libyan leader Muammar Gaddafi, Alexander Lukashenko said that "aggression has been committed, and the country's leadership, not only Muammar Gaddafi, has been killed.
 And how was it killed?
 Well, if they had shot him in a battle, it's one thing, but they humiliated and tormented him, they shot at him, they violated him when he was wounded, they twisted his neck and arms, and then they tortured him to death.
 It's worse than the Nazis once did."
 He also condemned the current situation of Libya and was critical regarding the future of the country.